-In the previous chapter we looked at how to display the entire Ubuntu desktop on a remote computer.
-While this works well if you actually need to remotely display the entire desktop, it could be considered overkill if all you want to do is display a single application.
-In this chapter, therefore, we will look at displaying individual applications on a remote system.
+In the previous chapter, we looked at how to display the entire Ubuntu desktop on a remote computer.
+While this works well if you need to display the entire desktop remotely, it could be considered overkill if you only want to display a single application.
+Therefore, this chapter will look at displaying individual applications on a remote system.

-In order to run an application on one Ubuntu system and have it display on another system there are a couple of prerequisites.
+There are some prerequisites to running an application on one Ubuntu system and displaying it on another.
 First, the system on which the application is to be displayed must be running an X server.
-If the system is a Linux or UNIX-based system with a desktop environment running then this is no problem.
-If the system is running Windows or macOS, however, then you must install an X server on it before you can display applications from a remote system.
-A number of commercial and free Windows based X servers are available for this purpose and a web search should provide you with a list of options.
+If the system is a Linux or UNIX-based system with a desktop environment running, then this is no problem.
+However, if the system is running Windows or macOS, you must install an X server on it before you can display applications from a remote system.
+Several commercial and free Windows-based X servers are available for this purpose, and a web search should provide you with a list of options.

-If the above command outputs “wayland” instead of “x11”, edit the /etc/gdm3/custom.conf file and uncomment the WaylandEnable line as follows and restart the system:
+Another option is to edit the /etc/gdm3/custom.conf file, uncomment the WaylandEnable line as follows and restart the system:

 After making the change, save the file and restart the SSH service:

-Once the above requirements are met it should be possible to remotely display an X-based desktop application.
+Once the above requirements are met, it should be possible to display an X-based desktop application remotely.

-To display an application simply run it from the command prompt.
+To display an application, run it from the command prompt.
 For example:

-If the /etc/ssh/ssh_config file on the remote system contains the following line, then it is possible to use trusted X11 forwarding:
+If the /etc/ssh/sshd_config.d/50-cloud-init.conf file on the remote system contains the following line, then it is possible to use trusted X11 forwarding:

 Trusted X11 forwarding is slightly faster than untrusted forwarding but is less secure since it does not engage the X11 security controls.
 The -Y flag is needed when using trusted X11 forwarding:

-When using slower connections the X11 data can be compressed using the -C flag to improve performance:
+When using slower connections, the X11 data can be compressed using the ssh -C flag to improve performance:

-In terms of the X server, a number of options are available, though a popular choice appears to be VcXsrv which is available for free from the following URL:
+In terms of the X server, several options are available, though a popular choice appears to be VcXsrv which is available for free from the following URL:

 Once the VcXsrv X server has been installed, an application named XLaunch will appear on the desktop and in the start menu.
 Start XLaunch and select a display option (the most flexible being the Multiple windows option which allows each client app to appear in its own window):

 Click the Next button to proceed through the remaining screens, accepting the default configuration settings.
-On the final screen, click on the Finish button to start the X server.
-If the Windows Defender dialog appears click on the button to allow access to your chosen networks.
+On the final screen, click the Finish button to start the X server.
+If the Windows Defender dialog appears, click the button to allow access to your chosen networks.

 Once running, XLaunch will appear in the taskbar and can be exited by right-clicking on the icon and selecting the Exit… menu option:

 With the X server installed and running, launch PuTTY and either enter the connection information for the remote host or load a previously saved session profile.
 Before establishing the connection, however, X11 forwarding needs to be enabled.
-Within the PuTTY main window, scroll down the options in the left-hand panel, unfold the SSH section and select the X11 option as shown in Figure 21-3:
+Therefore, within the PuTTY main window, scroll down the options in the left-hand panel, unfold the SSH section, and select the X11 option, as shown in Figure 19-4:

 Log into the Ubuntu system within the PuTTY session window and run a desktop app.
-After a short delay, the app will appear in the Windows desktop in its own window.
-Any dialogs that are opened by the app will also appear in separate windows, just as they would on the Ubuntu GNOME desktop.
-Figure 21-5, for example, shows the Ubuntu nm-connection-editor tool displayed on a Windows 10 system:
+After a short delay, the app will appear on the Windows desktop in its own window.
+Any dialogs the app opens will also appear in separate windows, just as they would on the Ubuntu GNOME desktop.
+Figure 19-6, for example, shows the Ubuntu nm-connection-editor tool displayed on a Windows 11 system: